hellbent/vscode-faust/README.md

 ## Acknowlegements

-* The languag grammar and snippets were derived in part from the [atom syntax highlighting plugin for Faust](https://github.com/grame-cncm/faust/tree/master-dev/syntax-highlighting/atom/language-faust) and released under [this licenses](https://github.com/grame-cncm/faust/blob/master-dev/syntax-highlighting/atom/language-faust/LICENSE.md).
+* The language grammar and snippets were derived in part from the [atom syntax highlighting plugin for Faust](https://github.com/grame-cncm/faust/tree/master-dev/syntax-highlighting/atom/language-faust) and released under [this license](https://github.com/grame-cncm/faust/blob/master-dev/syntax-highlighting/atom/language-faust/LICENSE.md).
 Thanks to Yann Orlarey ([@lrlarey](https://github.com/orlarey)) and other contributors for their work!